One of the interesting facts of Sydney Australia is the huge number of its suburbs and the area they cover. Here are motorways that connect them.

-Have a look at the map below, to see how three of its 4 motorways, the M2, M5 and M7, run almost in a loop and the fourth, M4, connects the inner west suburbs to the outer west.
+Three of its 4 motorways, the M2, M5 and M7, run almost in a loop and the fourth, M4, connects the inner west suburbs to the outer west.

 Work is in progress to widen the M4 and then to connect it with M5 through a tunnel.